cashenchris/freegroups/README.md

 # freegroups
 Some scripts for working with finitely generated free groups and their automorphisms.
+Includes functions for determining geometricity/virtual geometricity of (multi)words in a free group, Stallings graphs, Whitehead graphs, and computing imprimitivity rank of words.

 The master branch is the original python2.7 version, which also requires: https://github.com/cashenchris/grouptheory.git